greatericontop/GreatCompactors/README.md

 ## Quick Start for Server Owners

 This plugin works out of the box.
-Simply add it to your plugins folder.
+Simply add the jar file to your plugins folder and restart your server.

 You can give yourself the personal compactor item using `/givecompactor`.
 By default, these are unobtainable in survival.